In Syria, U.S. Military Says Fight Will Continue Against ISIS

 Residents of northeastern Syria see the U.S. troops as protection from a wide variety of hostile forces — Turkish forces that invaded Syria in October, Turkish-funded Arab mercenaries, and the Syrian regime of Bashar Assad, from which this Kurdish-led region broke away seven years ago.

 But the U.S. troops are deployed to protect oil installations, not people.
-American military commanders say it's part of the continuing fight against ISIS, even though President Trump has declared the group defeated.
+American military commanders say it's part of the continuing fight against ISIS, even though Trump has declared the group defeated.

 When the president announced the U.S. withdrawal from Syria last month, it paved the way for a Turkish invasion that has threatened Syrian Kurdish forces, who have already lost more than 10,000 fighters in the U.S.-backed fight against ISIS.